The 5 Circles Teaching Method

 —Mary Alice Yund, Berkeley, CA, Miracle Swimming graduate, chemist

-There are other conditions under which we as spirit leave our bodies to varying degrees, common daily occurrences which are not dangerous: daydreaming, falling asleep, meditation.
-The 5 Circles are traversed safely all day long as we "go in and out" of our bodies.
+There are other conditions under which we as spirit leave our bodies to varying degrees—common daily occurrences which are not dangerous, like daydreaming, falling asleep, meditation.
+The 5 Circles are traversed safely all day long as we “go in and out” of our bodies.

 When students understand The 5 Circles, they begin to focus on the key ingredient to learning: being in control of themselves.
 With their attention in the “right place,” learning cannot possibly fail.
-It's holistic learning, meaning that movements and ideas arise from within the student, emerging naturally and spontaneously with scant need for instruction.
+The 5 Circles diagram is a new definition of mindfulness.
+It’s holistic learning, meaning that movements and ideas arise from within the student, emerging naturally and spontaneously with scant need for instruction.
 The speed of learning is optimized.

-Besides panic, examples of a relationship of spirit to body that isn't functioning at full potential may be autism, dyslexia, temper tantrums, and violence, among others.
-Every human being is in a continual process of learning how to be in the 1st Circle at all times, though very few are aware of this!
+In addition to panic, examples of a relationship of spirit to body that isn’t functioning at full potential may be dyslexia, temper tantrums, and violence, among others.
+Every human being is a work in progress, learning to be in the 1st Circle at all time, though few are aware of this.
 Teaching the 5 Circles would be time well spent as a core teaching of Education.